 Community Contribution (CC) Reviews for Vendors

-End users provides linguistic suggestions and change requests in GitHub in the form of Pull Request (PR), which are sent to Moravia for triage and confirmation.
-As the Moravia target language owner for Cloud and Enterprise Products, the Linguistic input and insight are needed to evaluate the Community feedback.
-You will be asked to analyze the feedback and the errors reported and follow the below process for reporting to Moravia.
-However, when the number of PRs is high, the involvement of linguists from the translation teams is required to support the LMs and pre-triage the Pull Request to meet the SLA agreed with Microsoft.
-Many of the steps below are in common for both LMs and translation teams, which are defined as linguist, unless otherwise specified.
+End users provide linguistic suggestions and change requests in GitHub within a Pull Request (PR), which is sent to Moravia for triage and confirmation.
+Knowing that Moravia is the target languages owner for Cloud and Enterprise Products, the Linguistic input and insight are needed to evaluate Community feedback.
+You will be asked to analyze feedback and errors reported, and also to follow process descripted below.
+Many of the steps are for LMs and, at the same time, for translation teams.
+Both are considered linguists.

 Overview of the process

-This section provides an overview of the overall process, the steps for the linguist are detailed in the following sections.
+This section provides an overview of the general process..
+Linguists should follow the steps here below:

-End users enter linguistic suggestions / change requests in GitHub in the form of Pull Request (PR).
+End users enter linguistic suggestions / change requests in GitHub in Pull Request (PR).

 Moravia engineering team will create the BPI Pull Requests based on the request in GitHub and assign them to the linguist.

-Linguist receive a notification from BPI from engineering team.
+Linguist receives a notification from BPI from the engineering team.

-Within the deadline provided in the BPI request, linguist confirm if the request from the end user should be accepted or rejected, always referring to:
+According to the deadline provided in the BPI request, linguist will confirm if the request from the end user should be accepted or rejected, always taking into consideration the following databases:

 MS TermStudio